-The great advantage of being listed in a national referral network for Christian Counselors.
-(CCN)
+The potential of being listed in a national referral network for Christian counselors.

 The BCPPC credential is a public statement about your personal integrity, counseling experience, spiritual character, and counseling philosophy.

-There is a “drop box” on our web site that will allow you to print the main BCPPC logo as well as your specific credential logo on your business card, office stationary, advertising, etc.
+Through the “Downloads” tab on the website, you can download and print the main BCPPC logo as well as your specific credential logo on your business card, office stationary, advertising, etc.

 You have access to the BCPPC Board leadership to express your concerns and to offer your valued suggestions for program improvement.

-You will have opportunities to receive “credential holders only” discounts on AACC products, CE programs, Geneva Institute events, training events, and AACC Conferences.
+You will have opportunities to receive “credential holders only” discounts on AACC products, CE programs, training events and conferences.

 There are many competent and qualified professionals who are committed Christians but who have not had any formal training in Christian counseling.
 It is critical for those who are credentialed as Christian counselors, that they in fact, have had training and experience in utilizing God’s Word and counseling skills in their practice or ministry.
 However, there is considerable “latitude” in approving informal training, professional workshops and Christian conferences as meeting some of the requirement.

 This question is legitimate anytime, but especially relevant during an economic recession.
 The application and approval process for the overall credentialing process requires hundreds of hours of staff input.
 Every file is personally, collectively and thoroughly reviewed by the Credentialing Committee.
-Approximately 60% of all applications require additional inquiry and information follow-up.
+Many applications require additional inquiry and information follow-up.